He was born in the middle of winter.

-Every failed love affair made him denser and darker, increasing his capacity as a shadow dancer.
+Every failed love affair made him denser and darker.

-One day he was walking alone, like so many other days.
+One day he was walking across a remote dirt road, like so many other days.

 He had sought refuge in the woods, trying to find some peace.

-The weight of his sorrow had become almost unbearable.
+The weight of his sorrow had become unbearable.

 He didn’t know how to go on.